OISF/suricata/doc/userguide/capture-hardware/napatech.rst

 Bypassing Flows
 ---------------

-On flow-aware Napatech products traffic from individual flows can be automatically dropped or, in the case of inline configurations, forwarded by the hardware after an inspection of the initial packet(s) of the flow by Suricata.
+On flow-aware Napatech products, traffic from individual flows can be automatically dropped or, in the case of inline configurations, forwarded by the hardware after an inspection of the initial packet(s) of the flow by Suricata.
 This will save CPU cycles since Suricata does not process packets for a flow that has already been